opensyria/blockchain/scripts/README.md

 # Test Scripts

-This directory contains integration test scripts for the Open Syria blockchain.
+This directory contains integration test scripts for the OpenSyria blockchain.

 ---